Embedding Quantum Many-Body Scars into Decoherence-Free Subspaces

 Isolated quantum many-body systems typically thermalize under Hamiltonian evolution, during which any local information preserved in the initial states scrambles into the entire system.
 These features of quantum thermalization have been illustrated by the eigenstate thermalization hypothesis (ETH) in the past decades \cite{Deutsch1991Quantum,Srednicki1994Chaos}.
 In recent years, studies of weak ergodicity breaking, namely, a small fraction of ETH-violating eigenstates immersed in a sea of thermal ones, dubbed quantum many-body scars, have attracted considerable attention \cite{Serbyn2021quantum,Moudgalya2022Quantum,Chandran2022Quantum}.
 One of the hallmarks of quantum many-body scars, originally discovered in experiments with Rydberg atoms \cite{Bernien2017Probing,Bluvstein2021Controlling}, is their ability to support long-lived coherent oscillations from initial states that have large overlap with a tower of equally spaced scars in the energy spectrum \cite{Turner2018weak,Turner2018quantum,Moudgalya2018Exact,Moudgalya2018Entanglement,Schecter2019Weak,Choi2019emergent,Iadecola2020Quantum,shibata2020onsager,Chattopadhyay2020quantum}.
-Despite the fact that such anomalous eigenstates, typically with sub-volume-law entanglement entropy, have been found and carefully analyzed in various Hamiltonians~\cite{Shiraishi2017Systematic,lin2019exact,ok2019topological,bull2019systematic,Surace2020Lattice,hudomal2020quantum,Moudgalya2020eta,Mark2020eta,Scherg2021Observing,Desaules2021Proposal,Banerjee2021Quantum,Langlett2022rainbow,Langlett2021Hilbert,Schindler2022Exact,Desaules2022Weak,Su2022Observation,Zhang2022Many}, the extensions of many-body scars and related coherent revivals into the regime of open quantum systems remain largely unexplored.
+Despite the fact that such anomalous eigenstates, typically with sub-volume-law entanglement entropy, have been found and carefully analyzed in various Hamiltonians~\cite{Shiraishi2017Systematic,lin2019exact,ok2019topological,bull2019systematic,Surace2020Lattice,hudomal2020quantum,Moudgalya2020eta,Mark2020eta,Scherg2021Observing,Desaules2021Proposal,Banerjee2021Quantum,Langlett2022rainbow,Langlett2021Hilbert,Schindler2022Exact,Desaules2023Weak,Zhang2022Many,Su2023Observation}, the extensions of many-body scars and related coherent revivals into the regime of open quantum systems remain largely unexplored.
 Here, we add this crucial yet missing block by introducing a general framework to exactly embed quantum many-body scars into the decoherence-free subspaces of Lindblad master equations.
-Unlike their closed-system counterparts, which are highly sensitive to the initial states and vulnerable to sudden perturbations, the open-system scarred dynamics manifest for \textit{generic} initial states and exhibit natural tolerance to such disturbances.
 See Fig.~\ref{fig:illustraion} for a pictorial illustration.

 The dynamics of open quantum systems coupled to a Markovian environment are described by the following Lindblad master equation \cite{breuer2002theory}